The Creation Calendar shows Hebrew

 Using the Creation Calendar

-The duration of the Creation Calendar is 7000 years beginning with the creation of the universe.
-This website can display Hebrew Months for any year within the range 3986 B.C.E. to 3015 C.E.
+The duration of the Creation Calendar is 7000 years.
+This website can currently display Hebrew Months for any year within the range 3979 B.C.E. to 3022 C.E.
 Use the navigation box located at the top of this page to view Hebrew Months on the Creation Calendar.
 There are two ways to access months.
 Enter a Gregorian/Julian calendar date (Day, Month, Year) to go to the Hebrew Month in which that date is found, or directly select a Hebrew Month and a Gregorian/Julian year.
 The abbreviation C.E. means Common Era and B.C.E. means Before Common Era.
 Click on B.C.E to access years before 1 C.E.

 Spiritual Years begin in the spring around March or April on the Gregorian/Julian calendar, and Hebrew Months are numbered from the beginning of the Spiritual Year.
 The navigation box utililizes Gregorian/Julian years and Hebrew Months.
 The convention chosen to identify Spiritual Years on this website is to use the corresponding Gregorian/Julian year in which the Spiritual Year begins.